Jan Shearer

 Born in Dunedin in 1958, Shearer was educated at Otago Girls' High School and is a life member of Yachting NZ and Takapuna Boating Club.
-She was appointed to the Tennis NZ Board in 2012, in 2016 Shearer was elected to the board of Snow Sports NZ, and in 2017 to the Board of Canoe Racing NZ and Melanoma NZ.
-She spent 20 years working as an engineer, 5 years as Head of Performance at Tennis NZ and then 3 years as CEO of Snow Sports NZ.
+She was appointed to the Tennis NZ Board in 2012, in 2016 Shearer was elected to the board of Snow Sports NZ, and in 2017 to the Board of Canoe Racing NZ, subsequently as Chair, and Board member of Melanoma NZ.
+She spent 20 years working as a mechanical engineer as design consultant.
+She changed career in 2011 after living in Europe and spent 5 years as Head of Performance at Tennis NZ, then 3 years as CEO of Snow Sports NZ and is currently CEO of NZ Water Polo.